LanternD/en.dlyang.me/_posts/2018-06-15-quectel-uemonitor-instructions.md

 >
 > \*\*.state ~ PROTO

-This selects the logs that has "channel\_type" field and the field value contains "RRC".
+This selects the logs that have "channel\_type" field and the field value contains "RRC".

 # Epilogue